Langata Constituency: Members of Parliament

 Lang'ata Constituency is represented by Felix Odiwour, following the Kenyan general election of 2022.
 Before this, the constituency was represented in Parliament by Nixon Korir.
 The first Langata MP Joseph Murumbi served as a Vice-President of Kenya from 1966 to 1967.
 Former Langata MP Philip Leakey was the first white Kenyan MP.

 Another noteworthy former Langata MP is Mwangi Mathai, the former husband of Nobel Peace Prize laureate Wangari Maathai.

 Wards

 Lang'ata Constituency is divided into five wards, each of which elects a representative to the Nairobi County Assembly.

 Lang'ata Sub-county

 The Sub-county shares the same boundaries with the constituency.
-The Sub-county is headed by the sub-county administrator, appointed by a County Public Service Board.
+The sub-county is Deputy County Commissioner, working under the Ministry of Interior.